adavey5000/csc322spr/README.md

-I have put both the links to each JSFiddle page (for both the triangle and tetrahedron) and the code for each in the file called "Problem1HW1".
+The code and link to the JSFiddle for the Washington Monument assignment are in the WashingtonMonument file